gitbrent/SpRestLib/README.md

 Most applications that run in a webpage should have the necessary cookie values, so try fetching and passing the FormDigestValue for CRUD/POST operations with `requestDigest` as shown below if you encounter authentication errors.

+If you encounter an error that states "The security validation for this page is invalid and might be corrupted. [...]", that indicates your POST operation is not receiving a valid `requestDigest` value.

 ### Example: Retrieve a FormDigestValue value
 ```javascript
 sprLib.rest({ url:'_api/contextinfo', type:'POST' })